November 9, 2024

 • available in wide

-The mid-cut version of La Sportiva's sturdiest trail running shoe, the Ultra Raptor Mid II GTX is lightweight hiking boot for men and women who mostly hike rocky, technical trails.
+The mid-cut version of La Sportiva's sturdiest trail running shoe, the Ultra Raptor Mid II GTX is a lightweight hiking boot that I recommend for men and women who mostly hike rocky, technical trails.
 Ultra Raptors feel firm underfoot with protective toe caps and secure uppers that wrap around your feet for decent protection for a lightweight package.
 They also feature waterproof-breathable GORE-TEX weather protection and La Sportiva's Frixion rubber compound (used in their climbing shoes) for great grip on rocks.
+(I wear the low-cut Ultra Raptor to scramble up rocky canyon washes in New Mexico's Sandia Mountains.)
 Sportivas have a snug and narrow fit (which may require sizing up more than normal), but they also offer the Ultra Raptor in wide, which adds some room in the forefoot and toe box.

 Best Fit